DenerBEM/Project-07-Customers_Clustering/README.md

-# Projetct-07-Customers_Clustering
+# Project-07-Customers_Clustering
-Clustering customers based on their energy consumption
+*Clustering customers based on their energy consumption*